Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 might not be the only static-type-annotation-based
 DI framework available for Python.
-In case, with this article, I was successful in convincing you about the general usefulness of this pattern, I'd like to encourage you to check out other options too.
+In case, with this article, I was successful in convincing you about the general usefulness of this pattern, I'd like to encourage you to give it a try, but also to check out other options too.